DOI-OS-ORDA/uptime/README.md

 ## How can I use this?

-- Clone or [fork](https://github.com/18F/downtime/fork) this repository to your own GitHub account / organization.
+- Clone this repository to your own GitHub account / organization.
+(Forking it appears to break GitHub Actions.)
 - Delete the contents of `log.txt` and `readlog.txt`, but leave the empty files in place.
 - Find and replace `18f.gsa.gov` everywhere in the repo with your own URL.
 As of this writing, it's only in:
   - The header in `index.html`